JamesGossy/Scrolling-Seven-Segment-Display/README.md

 Control Seven-Segment Displays with Pymata4

 This program demonstrates how to use the Pymata4 library to control seven-segment displays connected to an Arduino board.
-It features the initialization of digital pins as outputs, displaying numbers and letters, and scrolling text across multiple displays.
+It features the initialization of digital pins as outputs, displaying numbers and letters, and scrolling text.

 Key Features:
 - Initialization of digital pins for seven-segment display control.